-Snorkel Edithburgh (relocated to Point Turton) Jetty on Yorke Peninsula - 7th January
+Snorkel Edithburgh Jetty on Yorke Peninsula - changed to Pt Turton Jetty

 - Kesto: 90 Minuutit (noin)

 Experiencing Marine Sanctuaries Inc. and Inspiring SA are excited to give the Yorke Peninsula Community a chance to learn about our amazing coastal and marine environment.